-- Vehicle Campers: For Trailers/RVs/Vans: Permission must be obtained prior to your arrival from Michael Wingfield, Camp Coordinator.
-Please note, there is no electricity nor utilities available for your camper.
+- For Trailers/RVs/Vans: Permission must be obtained prior to your arrival from Paul Meyer, Camp Coordinator.
+Please note: there are no utility hookups available for campers.

-We have a cellphone, for emergency-ONLY use, +1(207)210-4192 which will be carried by the Camp Coordinator, Leadership On Call, or the Registrar.
+We have a cell phone, for emergency-ONLY use, (413) 342-0148 which will be carried by the Camp Coordinator, Leadership On Call, or the Registrar.
 Please note that it is a temporary line, and is available only during the month of August.

 Camp Mailing Address

 Camper’s name c/o Camp Timber Trails, 1266 E. Otis Road, Tolland, MA, 01034

 Please be aware that we are not responsible for mail that arrives before camp starts, nor after we have left camp; use this address only if you are certain your letter or package will arrive during camp.